wotateam/wota/README.md

 4. Run as java application.
 The main is located in src/wota/Wota.java

 5. Write your own ai!
 Create a folder with the name of your ai in src/wota/ai/
-6. Copy src/wota/ai/template/TemplateAI.java, QueenAI.java to this folder.
+6. Copy src/wota/ai/template/TemplateAI.java, HillAI.java to this folder.

 	You must *not* rename QueenAI, you may rename TemplateAI and probably want to do so.